• Skip to primary navigation

 Basic Operation On Sets in Java

-As of now, we have discussed those methods which are acting on a single set but the set provides us some other methods which can act on multiple methods those are :
+As of now, we have discussed those methods that are acting on a single set, but the set provides us with some other methods that can act on multiple methods; those are :

 • Union: We can use this operation to add one set with another.

-• Intersection: Using this operation, we can able to get the common elements between the two sets.
+• Intersection: We can get the common elements between the two sets using this operation.

 • Difference: This operation removes the values of one set from the other set.
 (For example, the set difference of s1 minus s2 is the set containing all of the elements found in s1 but not in s2.)